glasser/vote.davidglasser.net/content/post/my-biases.md

 to counteract that effect via respect for my neighbors and via the ballot box, but acknowledge that this may not be fully possible.

+I believe that a huge amount of what law enforcement agencies do is actively harmful to my values and to real safety, and that goverments must stop defunding education, health, housing and so many other important priorities, and start defunding the police.

 The housing crisis is the one of the biggest challenges facing the Bay Area right now.
-I don't believe I have all the answers to this problem, but I believe that a root cause is the lack of housing construction (market-rate and affordable/subsidized) over decades, and that any solution needs to include building new housing (of all kinds).
-I sympathize with those who see dense urban construction as the harbinger of displacement, but it seems clear that preventing development hasn't done a better job of preventing displacement.
+I don't believe I have all the answers to this problem, but I believe that one root cause is the lack of housing construction (market-rate and affordable/subsidized) over decades, and that any solution needs to include building new housing (of all kinds).
+I sympathize with those who see dense urban construction as the harbinger of displacement, but it does not seem that preventing development has done an effective job of preventing displacement.
 I trust neither developers nor NIMBYs, and it's frustrating that it seems like most local politicians fall too far to one side or the other.

 Specifically, I believe that the market-rate housing crisis and affordable/subsidized housing crises are both real and are intertwined, but require different solutions.
-I believe massive development of market-rate housing, especially dense transit-friendly housing, is likely to help the market-rate housing crisis, which admittedly is the one that affects my friends the most.
+I believe focused development of market-rate housing, especially dense transit-friendly housing, is likely to help the market-rate housing crisis, which admittedly is the one that affects my friends the most.
 (That development should still have strong controls preventing direct